redhat-sap/sap-netweaver-ha-pacemaker/README.md

 * /etc/hosts perhaps should have ansible tags in it, either way, so the several roles can not clobber each other
 * Should instance aliases be in /etc/hosts?
 * Rename 'ASCS' to 'APP'(?) everywhere if this "works" with more app stacks than ASCS, like the java thing
-* Some debug mode:
-  *  If possible, make `backup: yes` on file changes conditional
   *